yonis-savary/sharp/README.md

 - 🟢 CSRF

 🚀 Extras
-- 🟢 Asset serving
+- 🟢 Simple assets serving
-- 🟢 Automatic CRUD API for Models
+- 🟢 Automatic CRUD API for your models
-- 🔵 Scheduler System
+- 🟢 Scheduler system

 ...and more !
 The [`SharpExtension`](https://github.com/yonis-savary/sharp-extensions) repository got some additionnal features that can be used to make development faster